 Ingredients

-- ½ tsp. baking soda
+- ½ tsp baking soda

-- ¼ tsp. fine salt
+- ¼ tsp fine salt

-- ¼ C. pure maple syrup
+- ¼ cup pure maple syrup

-- 1 tsp. pure vanilla extract
+- 1 tsp pure vanilla extract

-- 2 Tbsp. maple sugar or coconut sugar
+- 2 tbsp maple sugar or coconut sugar

-- ½ tsp. ground cinnamon
+- ½ tsp ground cinnamon

 Instructions

-- Preheat your oven to 350 degrees Fahrenheit.
+- Preheat oven to 350 degrees Fahrenheit.
 Line a large baking sheet with parchment paper and set aside.

-- To the mixing bowl add 1 cup almond flour, ½ teaspoon baking soda and ¼ teaspoon fine salt and stir to fully combine.
-Add the wet ingredients (¼ cup melted coconut oil, ¼ cup maple syrup and 1 teaspoon vanilla extract) and combine using a hand mixer.
+- Mix in the wet ingredients.
+Add melted coconut oil, maple syrup and vanilla extract to the bowl and combine using a hand mixer.
 Set the cookie dough aside.

-- Bake for 9 minutes.
-Remove from oven and allow the cookies to cool directly on the baking sheet for 10 minutes before moving to a cooling rack to fully cool.
-They will harden as they cool so be sure to wait to handle them until they have fully cooled.
-Enjoy after they have fully cooled or store in an airtight container for up to 5 days.
+- Allow the cookies to cool.
+Remove from the oven and allow the cookies to cool directly on the baking sheet for 10 minutes before transferring to a cooling rack to fully cool (when they are slightly firmer).
+Enjoy after they have fully cooled.

 - Prep Time: 10